NeelP1/UniWork/README.md

 # UniWork
-Repository contains many of practicals and assignments from my Computer Science degree.
+Repository contains many of the practicals and assignments of particularly interesting units/subjects from my Computer Science degree.